phel-lang/phel-lang.org/content/documentation/getting-started.md

 ## Editor support

 Phel comes with basic editor support for VSCode.
 Please check out the [plugin's README file](https://github.com/phel-lang/phel-vs-code-extension) for more information.

+There's also an [Emacs mode with interactive capabilities](https://codeberg.org/mmontone/interactive-lang-tools/src/branch/master/backends/phel) in the making.